tangentsoft/pidp8i/README.md

 *   **--disable-os8-k12** - Leave out the Kermit-12 implementation
     normally installed to `RKA0:`

+*   **--disable-os8-src** - Do not build the `os8v3d-src.rk05` disk
+    image from the OS/8 source tapes.
+This is not controlled by `--os8-minimal` because that only affects `os8v3d-bin.rk05`.

 *   **--disable-os8-uwfocal** - Leave out the U/W FOCAL V4E programming
     environment normally installed to `RKA0:`.